Ian Miller (footballer, born 1955)

 Ian Miller (born 13 May 1955) is a Scottish former footballer who played his football in England as a winger.
-He made 660 league and cup appearances in the English Football League over an eighteen-year professional career, scoring 48 goals.
+He made 660 league and cup appearances in the English Football League over an 18-year professional career, scoring 48 goals.

 He began his career at Bury, helping the club to win promotion out of the Fourth Division in 1973–74.
-He was then at Nottingham Forest, but did not feature for the first team before transferring to Doncaster Rovers in 1975.
+He was then at Nottingham Forest but did not feature for the first team before transferring to Doncaster Rovers in 1975.
 Voted onto the Fourth Division PFA Team of the Year in 1975–76, 1976–77 and 1977–78, he moved on to Swindon Town in 1978.
-He switched to Blackburn Rovers in 1981, and spent the next eight years with the club, lifting the Full Members Cup in 1987.
-He then had brief spells with Port Vale and Scunthorpe United, before ending his career with non-league Stafford Rangers.
-He went into coaching straight after his retirement as a player, and worked behind the scenes at a wide variety of clubs in the Football League.
+He switched to Blackburn Rovers in 1981 and spent the next eight years with the club, lifting the Full Members Cup in 1987.
+He then had brief spells with Port Vale and Scunthorpe United before ending his career with non-League Stafford Rangers.
+He went into coaching straight after his retirement as a player and worked behind the scenes at a wide variety of clubs in the Football League.

 Playing career

 Bury

-Miller started his career with Scottish junior club Jeanfield Swifts, before turning professional with English club Bury in 1973.
-The "Shakers" won promotion out of the Fourth Division in 1973–74, with manager Bobby Smith playing Miller in fifteen league games.
+Miller started his career with the Scottish junior club Jeanfield Swifts before becoming a professional with the English club Bury in 1973.
+The "Shakers" won promotion out of the Fourth Division in 1973–74, with manager Bobby Smith playing Miller in 15 league games.